zarf-dev/proposals/0035-feature-flags/README.md

 existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

+#### TODO Update the test plan after merge with more concrete details from the impl stage
 - Create unit test file and tables for each feature flag function.
 - Test errors in unit test cases as well
 - TODO e2e testing.
 This may require a test flag for a mock feature.
 A/B test before and after flag is enabled? should